 By Dr. Justin Marchegiani

-Again, what can it do?
-Alright, we can see a whole bunch of issues here.
-So this is your–your gut lining.
+What can infection do to your gut lining?
 This is the line that lines your gut, it protects it.
 H. pylori comes in like this.
 If you can imagine, here’s your H. pylori, little critter here.
-It comes in and it can burrow into the tummy like that and it can eventually wear away the lining like so, and it can actually come in there and create more inflammation in the gut.
+It comes in and it can burrow into the tummy like that and it can eventually wear away the lining like.
+It can actually come in there and create more inflammation in the gut.
 Now that’s not good.

 So really important we have this downward spiral that’s happening here.
-H. pylori is breaking urea and this is coming from protein, right?
+H. pylori is breaking urea and this is coming from protein.
 That’s coming from protein, it’s creating more CO2 and more ammonia and it’s raising the pH in our stomach which is disrupting digestion and causing lots of bad bacteria, so we have this ratio of high amounts of bad bacteria and low amounts of good bacteria.

-And then also endoscopy is we’re coming there with a–with a–with endoscopic unit down the throat and we’re trying to clip little pieces of the intestinal tract and we’re trying to see if we can actually pick up H. pylori in the tissue.
+And then also endoscopy is we’re coming there with endoscopic unit down the throat and we’re trying to clip little pieces of the intestinal tract and we’re trying to see if we can actually pick up H. pylori in the tissue.
 The problem with this is it’s like taking a bucket of water and dipping it into the ocean, pulling it up, and saying, “Oh, there are no fish in that bucket, that means there’s no fish in the ocean.”
-Now erroneous that we know that’s just not true, it’s–I mean, obviously there’s fish in there, we just maybe not have gotten a sample of that fish, and it’s the same thing with the endoscopy and H. pylori.
+Now erroneous that we know that’s just not true, obviously there’s fish in there.
+We just maybe not have gotten a sample of that fish.
+And it’s the same thing with the endoscopy and H. pylori.

 So here’s your thyroid.
 Your thyroid is the gland that controls your metabolism and studies have actually shown that when we remove the H. pylori infection, we decrease thyroid antibodies.
 We decrease thyroid antibodies which means we decrease the destruction of the thyroid gland.
-So it’s essential because 80% to 90% of all thyroid issues are autoimmune in origin, and we have the most common bacterial infection, H pylori, and if it’s the most common bacterial infection and the most common thyroid infection, and we see if we remove H. pylori, thyroid antibodies drop.
+So it’s essential because 80% to 90% of all thyroid issues are autoimmune in origin.
+And we have the most common bacterial infection, H pylori.
+If it’s the most common bacterial infection and the most common thyroid infection, then thyroid antibodies drop.

 So again, this is Dr. Justin here.
 Feel free and subscribe below the video to my various newsletters.
 I have a Thyroid Newsletter, a video report, as well as a Female Hormone video report.
 And again, there will be more videos coming soon.
 Subscribe below so you can stay up-to-date with the most current information.